dipta10/D-Cut-Dataset/README.md

 # D-Cut-Dataset

-This repository contains initial images we used to train our U-net and Grabcut model.
+This repository contains initial images we used to train our U-net model.

 The images are divided into 3 parts.
 * Original: Contains the original image.